 Indoor Turkey Triathlon

-If running isn’t enough for you, join the Aspen Recreation Center for its annual indoor triathlon event on Thanksgiving Day.
-The ARC will usually post more information on its Facebook page as plans get solidified each year.
+If running isn’t enough for you, you may be able to join the Aspen Recreation Center (the ARC) for an indoor triathlon on Thanksgiving Day.
+The rec center will usually post more information on its Facebook page if the race is happening during any given year.

-While natural snow hasn’t always covered the slopes by Thanksgiving Day, enough snow has been made for opening day festivities and abundant skiing/snowboarding during Thanksgiving week.
-For opening day details and grooming reports, check the Aspen Snowmass announcements page.
-The resort will also be posting ongoing operations updates on Twitter at @FourtMTNUpdates.
+While natural snow hasn’t always covered the slopes by Thanksgiving Day, enough snow has been made for opening day celebrations to take place with abundant skiing/snowboarding on Thanksgiving weekend.
+For opening day details and grooming reports, check the Aspen Snowmass website.

-If the crowds on the slopes are too much hassle, you can try Nordic skiing (classic or skate) on one of the many local cross country trails.
-Access to most of these trails is free, and there aren’t any lift lines to combat.
-The sport is also much more gentle on your body, and the repetitive striding can be quite relaxing.
-If you’ve never tried Nordic skiing, you can always get a quick lesson — often at the same place, you rented your gear (Aspen Nordic Center, just north of the roundabout).
+If the crowds on the slopes are too much hassle and there’s been enough snow on the ground for tracks to be groomed, you may be able to try Nordic skiing (classic or skate) on one of the many local cross country trails.
+Access to most of the cross country trails is free, and there aren’t any lift lines you’ll need to brave.
+It’s also a gentle and meditative activitiy.
+If you’ve never tried Nordic skiing, you can always get a quick lesson at the Aspen Nordic Center (located at the Aspen Golf Club during the winter).

 Lodging in Aspen Snowmass during Thanksgiving

-If you’re staying in an Alpine Property luxury vacation rental, we’ll make sure your holiday is stress-free.
-Staying within walking distance from the shops and activities in downtown already makes your holiday easier.
+Stay in a luxury Alpine Property vacation rental during Thanksgiving week, and we’ll make sure your holiday is stress-free.
+Staying within walking distance from the shops and activities downtown makes your holiday infinitely more enjoyable.
 Let our concierge take care of your reservations and get you where you need to go.